Test

 Attached A.D.U. - (Basement units, additions, or second floors)

-• A.D.U. must not exceed 95 square metres or 40% of the floor area of the primary dwelling, whichever is lesser.
+• The floor area of all attached A.D.U.s must not exceed 49% of the floor area of the primary dwelling.

 • If located in a basement, an A.D.U. is permitted to occupy the entire basement.

-• A basement A.D.U. with a new below grade entrance will likely require a grading plan.
+• New additions, below grade entrances, and side yard entrances will require a grading plan.

 Detached A.D.U. - (Garden suites, tiny houses, or mobile homes)